Enhancing Diversity, Equity and Inclusion in Your Company Culture

 These are times in which many—employers and employees—are realizing they have much to learn.
 Bringing in trained professionals to expand shared understanding of cultural competency, racial trauma, microaggressions, pay inequity and more can ultimately strengthen your company culture by creating a foundation of shared understanding.
 According to experts, diversity training is most effective when it lays out an inclusive company culture, embraces diverse approaches, and goes beyond do’s and don’ts to create a sense of shared understanding.

-To reap the most benefit, make training and policy development regular and ongoing.
+If your workplace has experienced turnover or brought significant new staff onboard, now may be the perfect time to plan training to enhance company culture.
+To reap the most benefit, make trainings and policy development regular and ongoing.
 This ingrains them into your company culture and may help employees feel more invested in them.

 Expand diversity in hiring